-- Children taking prescribed medication must be well enough to attend the setting. - We only administer medication when it has been prescribed for a child by a doctor (or other medically qualified person), It must be in-date.
-Except for Paracetamol and Ibuprofen, teething gels or over the counter nappy creams, these can be given without a prescription label but instructions must be adhered to. - Children under the age of 16 years are never given medicines containing aspirin unless prescribed specifically for that child by a doctor. - We may administer nursery's paracetamol (un-prescribed) for children, with the verbal consent of the parents in the case of a high temperature.
-This is to prevent febrile convulsion and where a parent or named person is on their way to collect the child. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children.
-On receiving the medication, the member of staff checks that it is in date and prescribed for that child. - Parents must give prior written permission for the administration of medication.
+- Children taking prescribed medication must be well enough to attend the setting. - Only Room leaders and management will administer medication to the children - We only administer medication when it has been prescribed for a child by a doctor (or other medically qualified person), It must be in-date.
+Except for Paracetamol and Ibuprofen, teething gels or over the counter nappy creams, these can be given without a prescription label, but instructions must be adhered to. - Children under the age of 16 years are never given medicines containing aspirin unless prescribed specifically for that child by a doctor. - We may administer nursery's paracetamol (un-prescribed) for children, with the verbal consent of the parents in the case of a high temperature.
+This is to prevent febrile convulsion and where a parent or named person is on their way to collect the child.
+Nursery Calpol is only to be used in case of high temperatures.
+If your child is relying on medicine, we ask you to keep your child at home.
+This is due to paracetamol masking underlying problems. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children.
+On receiving the medication, the member of staff checks that it is in date and prescribed for that child.

+- Parents must give prior written permission for the administration of medication.
 The staff member receiving the medication will ask the parent to sign a consent form stating the following information.
-No medication may be given without these details being provided (Except for Paracetamol, Ibuprofen, teething gels or over the counter nappy creams, they may only cover part of the form):

-- the full name of child and date of birth; - the name of medication and strength; - who prescribed it, or which pharmacy it was collected from where Doctor's name is not available; - the dosage and times to be given in the setting; - the medication's expiry date; - any possible side effects that may be expected; and - the signature of the parent, their printed name and the date. - The administration of medicine is recorded accurately on our medicine forms each time it is given and is signed by the person administering the medication and a witness.
+No medication may be given without these details being provided (Except for Paracetamol, Ibuprofen, teething gels or over the counter nappy creams, they may only cover part of the form): - the full name of child and date of birth; - the name of medication and strength; - who prescribed it, or which pharmacy it was collected from where Doctor's name is not available; - the dosage and times to be given in the setting; - the medication's expiry date; - any possible side effects that may be expected; and - the signature of the parent, their printed name and the date. - The administration of medicine is recorded accurately on our medicine forms each time it is given and is signed by the person administering the medication and a witness.
 Parents are shown the record at the end of the day and asked to sign the form to acknowledge the administration of the medicine.
 The medicine form records the: - name of the child; - name and strength of the medication; - date and time of the dose; - dose given; - signature of the person administering the medication and a witness; and - parent's signature. - If the administration of prescribed medication requires medical knowledge, we obtain individual training for the relevant member of staff by a health professional. - If rectal diazepam is given, another member of staff must be present and co-signs the medicine form. - No child may self-administer.
 Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell their key person what they need.
 However, this does not replace staff vigilance in knowing and responding when a child requires medication.